iodepo/odis-arch/book/gettingStarted.md

 existing pattern too far, you can request help from the ODIS coordination team to help craft a new one.
 This process is an excellent opportunity for the  broader ODIS partnership to help review and co-develop the pattern, promoting wider interoperability.
-As above, post an issue on our `odis-arch` GitHub repo [TODO:Add link] describing the need, and ideally providing some example (meta)data that can be adapted.
+As above, post an issue on our [odis-arch](https://github.com/iodepo/odis-arch/issues) GitHub repository describing the need, and ideally providing some example (meta)data that can be adapted.

 What follows will be a few rounds of specification development, before we add the new pattern to the ODIS Book for all to benefit from and interoperate over.

 ## Creating a Sitemap